rstutsman/rstutsman.github.io/index.md

 ## Refereed conference and journal publications

- 1. Tian Zhang, Dong Xie, Feifei Li, Ryan Stutsman.
+ 1. Tian Zhang, Dong Xie, Feifei Li, and Ryan Stutsman.
-    Closing the Gap Between Serverless and its State with Storage Functions.
+    Narrowing the Gap Between Serverless and its State with Storage Functions.
     In *Proceedings of the ACM Symposium on Cloud Computing*, SoCC'19.
     **To appear**.
  1. Anirban Nag, C.N.
 Ramachandra, Rajeev Balasubramonian, Ryan Stutsman, Edouard Giacomin, Hari Kambalasubramanyam, Pierre-Emmanuel Gaillardon.